descandon88/Awesome-resources-of-industry-space-and-development-in-regions/README.md

 # Awesome-resources-of-industry-space
-A collection of papers related with industry space and paths of growth in particular places or regiones
+A collection of papers related with industry space and paths of growth in particular places or regions

 # Papers
 1. Assessing Ukraine's Role in European Value Chains: A Gravity Equation-cum-Economic Complexity Analysis Approach, Matte Hartog, Frank Neffke, J. Ernesto Lopez-Cordova <a href="https://ideas.repec.org/p/cid/wpfacu/129a.html" target="_blank">Paper</a>